 You also have the option to "recontribute" the funds to a retirement account within three years without regard to contribution limits.
-While the law allows for these types of penalty-free withdrawals from retirement plans, your plan may not.
-You can contact your plan administrator to determine whether your plan allows for COVID-19 distributions.

 If you qualify for COVID-19 relief under the CARES Act, the amount you can borrow from a qualified retirement plan has been increased to the lesser of $100,000 or 100% of the plan participants vested balance.
-Any increased loan amount must be taken by Sept.23, 2020.
+Any increased loan amount must be taken by Sept.22, 2020.
 However, the deadline to make payments on already-outstanding retirement plan loans due between March 27 and Dec.
 31, 2020 can be extended by one year.
 If a loan is taken and is not repaid, any amount taken may be taxable as income and could also have a 10% penalty.
 You can contact your plan administrator to determine whether your plan allows for loans.